clowne-rb/clowne/docs/sequel.md

 title: Sequel
 ---

-Clowne uses Sequel [NestedAttributes plugin](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/NestedAttributes.html) for cloning source's assocations and you need to configure it.
+Clowne uses Sequel [`NestedAttributes` plugin](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/NestedAttributes.html) for cloning source's associations and you need to configure it.

-Also `Sequel` target record wrapped to special class for implementation full `Clowne`'s behaviour.
-You need to use method `to_model` for getting final cloned `Sequel::Model` object (or you can use `save` for saving cloned object to DB).
+Also, Sequel target record wrapped into a special class for implementation full Clowne's behavior.
+You need to use method `to_model` for getting final cloned `Sequel::Model` object (or you can use `save` for saving the cloned object to DB).

 Example:

-Configure nested attributes plugin

 ```ruby
 class UserCloner < Clowne::Cloner